the movement practice of cinema antiplastique

 6. your workshops look pretty far out, are they for people on drugs or for medicine ceremonies?

-they are far out, but not because of drugs or plant medicine - we actually ask that everyone who comes to our movement workshops be alchohol and drug free (not including those prescribed by a doctor) for 24 hours before attending. this request does not come from a moral place! we have deep respect for plant medicine and other drugs for the ways in which they allow humans to open and access positive and expansive feelings. we request this because of the specifics of our practice: this better ensures that participants are able to access their inner information with clarity and without any distortion.
+this request does not come from a moral place! we have deep respect for plant medicine and other drugs for the ways in which they allow humans to regulate, open and access positive and expansive feelings. we request this because of the specifics of our practice: being drug and alchohol free for 24 hours better ensures that participants are able to access their inner information with clarity and without any distortion. we also ask this because we require everyone in our workshops to be self possessed for the (physical and emotional) safety of others.

 we